Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs

 Given $\C$, let us define a set of state-action pairs whose features satisfies the condition $\norm{\phi(s,a)}_{V(\C, \alpha)^{-1}} \leq 1$, then we call this set the action-cover of $\C$:

 Following from the action-cover, we have the cover of $\C$.
 For a state $s$ to be in the cover of $\C$, all its actions $a \in \A$, the pair $(s,a)$ is in the action-cover of $\C$.
 In other words,

-For any $s \in Cov(\C)$, we can ensure the least square estimate $Q(s,a)$ defined by \cref{eq:lse} closely approximates its true action value $q_{\pi}(s,a)$ for all $a \in \A$.
+For any $s \in \Cov(\C)$, we can ensure the least square estimate $Q(s,a)$ defined by \cref{eq:lse} closely approximates its true action value $q_{\pi}(s,a)$ for all $a \in \A$.
 However, such a core set $\C$ is not available before the algorithm is run.
 Therefore, we need an algorithm that will build a core set incrementally in the local-access setting while planning.
 To achieve this, we build our algorithm on CAPI-QPI-Plan \citep{weisz2022confident}, using similar methodology for core set building and data gathering.
-For the pseudo-code of our algorithm Confident-NPG-CMDP, please see \cref{alg:cmdp}.